-Pamper your pooch at these gorgeous dog friendly hotels - with doggy treats, pooch-friendly dinner menus, and top-notch walkies galore...
+Pamper your pooch at these gorgeous dog friendly hotels - with doggy treats, pup-friendly dinner menus, and top-notch walkies...

 It’s no secret: us Brits love our dogs.
 So much so, data now reveals, that we don’t want to holiday without them.

 Away Resorts, who have a number of dog-friendly holiday parks, found that 85% of dog owners would rather staycation than go abroad without their mutt.
 Pinterest also recently revealed that searches for dog-friendly holidays are up 146% on the social media platform – proof that we just don’t want to be without our pups.

 Fortunately, for those of us with four-legged friends, there are some brilliant places in England where pets are welcome, if not preferred!
 Here are some of our favourite dog-friendly hotels in the country, from coastal escapes to country retreats.

 Taking dog-friendly to the next level, The Lawrence Hotel in Padiham, Lancashire, is one of the UK’s best for a retreat with your pet.
 There’s pup-icures and pawsecco, the hotel claims to take ‘even the most dog-eared pets from ruff to ravishing in just one night!’
 Owners are also pampered, but let’s be honest, it’s the dogs that need it…

 For pawrents, there’s fantastic restaurant serving delightfully fresh dishes and sensational desserts (sitcky toffee pudding, anyone?), and nearby you can walk the pooch in the grounds of the National Trust’s Gawthorpe Hall.